 The power that Judge Judy and the rest of the TV arbitrators have over the disputing parties is granted by a contract, specific to their case, that they sign before appearing on the show.
 These contracts make the arbitrators’ decision final and binding, prevent the disputing parties from negotiating the terms of the arbitration, and allow the “judges” wide discretion on procedural and evidentiary rules during the arbitration.

-With jurisdiction over the dispute signed away to them, the TV judges make their decision on the case and either decide for the plaintiff, in which case the show’s producers award them a judgment fee, or with the defendant, in which case the producers award both parties with an appearance fee.
-This system seems to skew things in favor of the defendants, and gives them an incentive to take their case from court to TV.
-If they have a weak case, appearing on the show absolves them of any financial liability, and if they have a strong case, they stand to earn an appearance fee along with their victory.
+TV judges make their decision on the case and either decide for the plaintiff, in which case the show’s producers award them a judgment fee, or with the defendant, in which case the producers award both parties with an appearance fee.
+This system seems to skew things in favor of the defendants and gives them an incentive to take their case from court to TV.
+If they have a weak case, appearing on the show absolves them of any financial liability; if they have a strong case, they stand to earn an appearance fee along with their victory.

-If one party or the other doesn’t like the arbitrator’s decision, that's too bad.
-They already signed the agreement.
-The decision can really only be successfully appealed if it addresses a matter outside the scope of the contract.
+If one party or the other doesn’t like the arbitrator’s decision, it can really only be successfully appealed if it addresses a matter outside the scope of the contract.
 In 2000, Judge Judy had one of her decisions overturned for that reason by the Family Court of Kings County.
 In the case B.M. v.
 D.L., the parties appeared in front of Sheindlin to solve a personal property dispute.
 Sheindlin ruled on that dispute, but also made a decision on the parties’ child custody and visitation rights.
 One of the parties appealed in court, and the family court overturned the custody and visitation part of the decision because they weren’t covered by the agreement to arbitrate.